RT DE

-RT DE (formerly RT Deutsch) was a television channel based in Moscow and Berlin.
-It was part of the RT network, a Russian state-controlled international television network, funded by the Russian government.
-The website was launched in late 2014.
+RT DE (formerly RT Deutsch) is a German-language television channel based in Moscow, with a former office in Berlin.
+It is part of the RT network, a Russian state-controlled international television network, funded by the Russian government.

-After failing to secure the appropriate broadcast license, RT DE was banned in Germany in February 2022.
-Nonetheless, RT DE still has an accessible internet presence in Germany and offers live TV in German on its website.
+The channel was banned in Germany in early February 2022 after failing to secure an appropriate broadcast license, and it was eventually also banned within the European Union following the beginning of Russia's invasion of Ukraine.
+Nonetheless, RT DE still has an accessible Internet presence and offers live TV in German on its website.

 History

-On 6 November 2014, RT launched a German-language network.
+RT first launched an online German-language network in November 2014.

-In August 2021 Luxembourg denied a broadcast license for RT DE.

 YouTube removed the station's two channels from its platform on 28 September 2021 for breaking its policies on COVID-19 misinformation.
 RT's editor-in-chief Margarita Simonyan urged the Russian authorities to ban German media organisations in Russia and impose sanctions against YouTube.
 The Russian government promised to adopt "retaliatory measures".
 According to Politico, RT's "German-language outlets have built an audience that leans to the political far right and is receptive to vaccine skepticism."

 When a YouTube channel is removed, its owners are not allowed to create, own or use any other YouTube channels.
 In December 2021 RT tried to evade this restriction and created a new channel.
 The channel was removed.